Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/react-fundamentals/week-2/day-5/lecture-materials/token-based-auth-with-react-and-jwts.md

 - Client-side routes and components have been defined for:
 	- `/signup`: Shows the `<SignupPage>` component.
-	- `/login`: Shows an empty`<LoginPage>` component, we'll use this opportunity to learn how to build forms as a "controlled component" in this module.
+	- `/login`: Shows a `<LoginPage>` component that's nearly identical to the one we built to practice with.
 	- `/high-scores`: Shows the `<HighScoresPage>` component.
 Again, later in this lesson we will learn how how to make this a "protected" route that allows only authenticated users to access it.

 - A `<NavBar>` component has been created and added that currently has `<Link>`s to the `/signup` and `/login` routes.
 It's only rendered in `<GamePage>`.